Practice makes progress. Practice your language with an LRC Language Partner. With practice, everyone can get better!

 — REASON = General reason for visit

 4. Click SEARCH

 5. Choose an appointment TIME:

-— Students can make 2 or 3 appointments in a row for a longer session.
+— You can make 2 or 3 consecutive appointments.

 7. Click SAVE.
 Look for an email reminder about your appointment.